f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

         }
     }

 Before uploading your qkview file to iHealth you must ensure you have setup the proper credentials on your VELOS system. the iHealth service has recently changed its authentication methods.
-You must now get your client ID and client secret from the myf5.com portal, and then store them on your VELOS system to do direct uploads of qkview files to iHealth.
+You must now get your client ID and client secret from the myf5.com portal and then store them on your VELOS system to do direct uploads of qkview files to iHealth.
 Below is an example setting up the client ID and client secret via the API.

 .. code-block:: bash